 Paratriathlete categories shall be instituted and maintained as follows:

-PT1 - Wheelchair users.
+PTHC - Wheelchair users.
 Includes athletes with comparable activity limitation and an impairment of, but not limited to: muscle power, limb deficiency, hypertonia, ataxia, athetosis that prevent the ability to safely ride a conventional bike and run.
 Through classification assessment, athletes must have a score of up to 640,0 points.
-Athletes must use a recumbent handcycle on the bike course and a racing wheelchair on the run segment;
+Sub categories of PTHC1 and PTHC2 for most and least impaired.
+Athletes shall use a recumbent handcycle on the bike course and a racing wheelchair on the run segment;

-PT2 - Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score of up to 454,9 points.
+PTS2 - Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score of up to 909.9 points.
 In both bike and run segments, amputee athletes may use approved prosthesis or other supportive devices.

-PT3 - Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score from 455,0 to 494,9 points.
+PTS3 - Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score from 910.0 to 979.9 points.
 In both bike and run segments, the athlete may use approved prosthesis or other supportive devices.

-PT4 – Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score from 495,0 to 557,0 points included.
+PTS4 – Includes athletes with comparable activity limitation and an impairment of, but not limited to, limb deficiency, hypertonia, ataxia and or athetosis, impaired muscle power or range of movement that through classification assessment have a score from 980.0 to 1091.9 points included.
 In both bike and run segments, the athlete may use approved prosthesis or other supportive devices.

-B2 and B3 includes partially sighted athletes with a visual acuity of 6/60 (meters) or visual field of less than 20 degrees with best corrective.
+B2 includes partially sighted athletes with a visual acuity range of LogMAR 1.50 to 2.60 and/or visual field of less than 10 degrees with best corrective.

 It is mandatory that only one guide of the same sex may be used throughout the race.
 Athlete is tethered during the swim portion, must ride a tandem bicycle, and may choose an elbow lead or tether lead.